AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 - Fixed edge cases in authentication flows including token refresh and email change
 - Implemented Stripe integration for the credit system including API endpoints to process subscriptions and one-time purchases
 - Fixed failing credit system tests by implementing a verified test user fixture
+- Removed unused SMTP email configuration in favor of using only SendGrid for email delivery

 ## Current Documentation
 - **productContext.md**: Project overview, vision, goals, and constraints